!!! Do not change or delete this line - the submenu will be inserted here later !!!

 Experience self-awareness and community

-Every practitioner of Aikido is both teacher and student.
-There are regular introductory courses for beginners, but more usually, all members of the dojo train together.
-Aikido thrives on the close dojo communities, the cooperative training model and the ethical claim that is contained in the name itself: the search for "the way of the harmonious spirit".
+In Aikido, everyone is both a teacher and a student.
+Although there are regular introductory courses for beginners, all dojo members train together.
+Aikido thrives on close dojo communities, co-operative training and the ethical claim: „the path of harmony and strength“.

-Is this even a martial art?
-Maybe more of an art of peace: the basic idea of Aikido is to merge with the attacker, to redirect the momentum of the attack and to neutralise "Uke", the attacking partner, by deflecting the attack and by taking them off-balance.
-The aim is not to meet an attack with force, but to divert it as gently as possible for both parties.
+How does this fit in with a martial art?
+The principle of aikido is to connect with the attacker's energy, redirect it and effectively disrupt „uke“, the attacking partner, by evading and unbalancing them.
+The aim is not to counter an attack with force, but to deflect it as gently as possible for both sides.

-Aikido is one of the youngest Japanese martial arts and a non-violent Budo discipline that is based on very efficient defence techniques - a martial art that can both protect the defender and preserve the integrity of the attacker.
+Aikido is one of the youngest Japanese martial arts and a non-violent budo discipline based on highly efficient defence techniques - a martial art that both protects the defender and preserves the integrity of the attacker.

-Aikido is non-aggressive, technically demanding and promotes and challenges the whole person.
-There are neither competitions nor medals to be won.
-Despite this and maybe for this very reason, more and more people are fascinated by this martial art, irrespective of age and physical constitution - women and men alike.
+Aikido is peaceful, effective and technically demanding.
+It promotes and challenges the whole person.
+There are no competitions or medals to be won.
+Despite this - or precisely because of this - more and more people are finding their way to this martial art, regardless of age and physical constitution, women and men alike.

-The founder of Aikido: O-Sensei (Grandmaster) Morihei Ueshiba was born on 14 December 1883 in Tanabe.
-He began training as early as 1893.
-He mainly practised the use of spear and sword, later he added different Ju-Jutsu styles.
+The founder of Aikido, O-Sensei (Grand Master) Morihei Ueshiba, was born on 14 December 1883 in Tanabe, Japan.
+He began practising Budo as early as 1893.
+He initially practised mainly the use of spear and sword, later adding various Ju-Jutsu styles.

 The most important event was his meeting with the legendary master of Daito-Ryu, Sogaku Takeda, in 1911, from whom he later received the Menkyo-Kaiden (teaching authority) of Daito-Ryu.